-New effort to find why replacement hips and knees go badFebruary 4th, 2013 in Medical research /
+New effort to find why replacement hips and knees go badFebruary 4, 2013 in Medicine & Health / Medical research

 A Case Western Reserve University chemistry professor has begun imbedding magnetic nanoparticles in the toughest of plastics to understand why more than 40,000 Americans must replace their knee and hip replacements annually.

 Anna C. Samia, an assistant professor who specializes in metallic nanostructures, has been awarded a five-year $600,000 National Science Foundation-CAREER grant to create new materials and equipment to test ultra-high molecular weight polyethylene used to make artificial joints.
 She and her team of researchers will also develop magnetic particle imaging techniques to monitor degradation and wear.

 Ultra-high molecular weight polyethylene can be tougher to scratch than carbon steel and as slick as Teflon, which seemingly makes the material an ideal substitute for hardworking joints.
 There is, however, a weakness: chemical oxidation degrades the plastic.